IMG Ouray Ice Climbing Itinerary

 |Day 5||Advanced skills, continued.
 We will have the opportunity to top-rope harder problems, grade IV and up.
 Techniques will be introduced for dealing with the steepest and thinnest ice as well as mixed terrain.
 We may also take the opportunity to visit another of the areas surrounding Ouray for more fun climbing.|

 For private program custom itineraries, please contact the IMG office and Justin Merle, Ouray Program Director.

-George Dunn and International Mountain Guides lead climbs outside of the Ouray Ice Park on land located on the Grand Mesa, Uncompahgre and Gunnison National Forests under special use permit from the Forest Service, USDA.
+International Mountain Guides leads climbs outside of the Ouray Ice Park on land located on the Grand Mesa, Uncompahgre and Gunnison National Forests under special use permit from the Forest Service, USDA.

 International Mountain Guides is an equal opportunity service provider